AyeCode/wp-easy-updates/README.txt

 The Update ID is the post ID of the product on your site.

 GitHub:
-To make your plugin compatible with GitHub you just have to add URL of the repo to your plugin readme.txt `Update URL: https://github.com/AyeCode/test-product/` The system will check for Releases and check the release tag as the version number to compare to.
+To make your plugin compatible with GitHub you just have to add URL of the repo to your plugins main PHP file DocBlock.
+`Update URL: https://github.com/AyeCode/test-product/`
+The system will check for Releases and check the release tag as the version number to compare to.